 After writing some more, her second EP fell out.
 “I kept writing, and that’s where ‘Introducing: The Heartbreak’ came in, and without saying too much, I kind of feel like this one is going to be the middle ground for what’s to come next, because I wanted to introduce me and introduce what I’ve gone through, and I feel like that’s the perfect set-up for whatever else comes next.”

 Watkins’ catalog of music continues to impress both fans and the industry, and it is only a matter of time before everyone knows her name!

 Fans can join our Weekly Round-Up e-newsletter here, for the latest in country music and more news and announcements about Lauren Watkins releases.

 For tour dates and more, visit the singer-songwriter’s website here.

-Introducing: Lauren Watkins EP is available everywhere you buy or stream music.
-Take a listen below and check out more new recently released music on our ‘New Country Music’ playlist.
+Lauren Watkins’ music is available everywhere you buy or stream music.
+Take a listen below and check out more new recently released tunes on our ‘New Country Music’ playlist.
 Be sure to give the playlist a follow for your weekly new country music fix.